Skip to content

 Image caption

-The initialisation step involves parsing (i.e. reading and making available for further analysis) the 2D data.
+The initialisation step involves parsing (i.e. reading and making available for further analysis) the input.
 In this step control volumes and sections are defined as well.
 This step may take some time to complete, but this preprocessing greatly reduces the computation times in the next step.

 Import 2D data